 Tuesday 23rd November 2020

-One of my key roles at Condor Performance is to provide offical AHPRA supervision.
-By this I mean that some members of our team are currently in the process of doing the registrar program towards sport psychology endorsement.
-One of them, James Kneller, was lacking a few hours so we decided to put aside the better part of a day to catch up on some one on one supervision.
+One of my key roles at Condor Performance is to provide official AHPRA supervision.
+By this, I mean that some members of our team are currently in the process of doing the registrar program towards the sport psychology endorsement.
+One of them, James Kneller, was lacking a few hours so we decided to put aside the better part of a day to catch up on some one-on-one supervision.
 Eight hours is a long time to be sitting in a room so I suggested to James that we do a “walk and talk”.
 So this morning we headed off on a 15 km circuit through Penrose State Forest.
-At one point due to the recent rains we came to a section that was flooded so we needed to improvise and build a temporary bridge out of fallen tree branches.
+At one point due to the recent rains, we came to a section that was flooded so we needed to improvise and build a temporary bridge out of fallen tree branches.
 I’m sure James thought that it was planned and part of the supervision but it wasn’t.
 See below the picture to prove it.

 Monday 23rd November 2020